-Our sample testing of property, plant and equipment additions identified 7 low value items (total cumulative value £985) for which the Council where unable to provide evidence to support the capital nature of the expenditure.
+Our sample testing of property, plant and equipment additions identified seven low value items from our representative sample (total cumulative value £985) for which the Council where unable to provide evidence to support the capital nature of the expenditure.

 We have extrapolated these items to calculate a projected audit misstatement of £153,480.
 The Council has not adjusted the financial statements for this project misstatement.
 Refer to section 3 of this report.